 Over the last four months, 52 young people aged 13-19 have been working on the project, exploring the Holocaust and its aftermath and reflecting on the necessity of people standing together in the fight against discrimination and injustice.
 The resulting piece will be premiered in a free performance at Leeds Town Hall this Sunday.
 A short film has also been created which will be on display at Leeds Central Library throughout January.

 The project started last year with a visit to the Holocaust Exhibition and Learning Centre in Huddersfield.
-The young people acquired a basic understanding of the chronology and facts of the Holocaust before following a survivor’s story and reflecting on the importance of remembrance.
+The young people acquired an understanding of the chronology and facts of the Holocaust before following a survivor’s story and reflecting on the importance of remembrance.

 “It was emotionally engaging to pick one person and to follow their experiences before finding out how they integrated themselves back into society and how their life changed because of surviving that experience.
 I learned a lot more about the personal individual impact of the Holocaust which is something I think is overlooked a lot in the teaching we get at school.”